bluwy/publint/README.md

 $ npx publint ./node_modules/some-lib
 ```

-Or try it inline at https://publint.dev.
+Or try it online at https://publint.dev.
 For JavaScript usage, see [pkg/README.md](./pkg/README.md).

 ## Development